ashish2145/MyBookList/README.md

 All the book items will show in a main page.

-For styling I use Bootswatch.
+For styling I use Bootswatch and for theme I use yetti

+I grabbed fonts from fontawesome